What are text message interviews, and how can you ace them?

 You're about to run out to the store when you receive an unexpected text message.
 A recruiter from one of your dream employers is letting you know he received your application and has a few questions for you.

-Your mind starts to race because you’re not sure how to respond.
+Your mind starts to race because you're not sure how to respond via text message.
 Is this text message legit?
 And if so, should you text back a formal reply, stick with a casual tone, or opt for something in between?

 Have no fear!

-Here are some important tips to help you succeed the next time you receive a text-based interview request, as well as a list of the pros and cons of this new interview method and why it is becoming popular across the globe.
+Here are some important tips to help you succeed the next time you receive an interview text message request, as well as a list of the pros and cons of this new hiring process method and why it is becoming popular across the globe.

 The rise of text message recruiting

 A Gallup News article recently shared that “sending and receiving text messages is the most prevalent form of communication for Americans younger than 50.”
-It should come as no surprise, then, that HR departments want to capitalize on this form of communication to reach the highest number of applicants
+It should come as no surprise, then, that HR departments want to capitalize on this form of communication to reach the highest number of job seekers.

 How you can benefit